SAIL-RL: Guiding MLLMs in When and How to Think via Dual-Reward RL Tuning: Introduction

-To address these challenges, we propose \textbf{SAIL-RL}, a novel RL-based post-training framework for MLLMs.
-SAIL-RL follows the standard two-stage paradigm, consisting of a CoT–augmented SFT stage and an RL-tuning stage, but introduces a dual reward system that explicitly supervises both \textit{the quality of reasoning} and \textit{the adaptivity of thinking strategies}.
+To address these challenges, we propose \textbf{SAIL-RL}, a novel post-training framework for MLLMs.
+While following the standard two-stage paradigm of CoT-augmented SFT and RL-tuning, SAIL-RL introduces a dual reward system that supervises both \textit{reasoning quality} and \textit{reasoning efficiency}.
 The \textbf{Thinking Reward} moves beyond outcome-only supervision by directly assessing the reasoning process.
-It evaluates factual grounding to penalize hallucinations, logical coherence to ensure consistency across steps, and answer consistency to guarantee that outputs are faithfully derived from the reasoning trace.
-This process-level supervision explicitly couples sound reasoning with correct answers.
+It evaluates logical coherence to maintain step-by-step validity, factual grounding to mitigate hallucinations, and trace-to-answer consistency to ensure that the final answer is faithfully derived from the reasoning process.
 The \textbf{Judging Reward} enhances adaptivity by enabling models to decide when deep reasoning is necessary.
-The model learns to adopt a direct-answer mode for simple tasks and a full reasoning mode for complex ones, improving efficiency while aligning cognitive resource allocation more closely with human behavior.
+The model learns to adopt a direct-answer mode for simple tasks and a full-reasoning mode for complex ones, improving efficiency while aligning cognitive resource allocation more closely with human behavior.
 Together, these two reward systems allow SAIL-RL to strengthen both the reliability and efficiency of MLLMs in reasoning and comprehensive tasks.

 We conduct extensive experiments to evaluate the effectiveness of SAIL-RL.
 Building on the state-of-the-art MLLM SAIL-VL2, we develop SAIL-VL2-Thinking through our RL-based post-training strategy.
 As shown in Fig.~\ref{fig:performance}, with the dual reward system, SAIL-VL2-Thinking delivers consistent gains over the baseline and conventional RL-based approaches, achieving state-of-the-art results on multiple reasoning benchmarks at 8B scales.
 It also reaches leading performance on OpenCompass, maintains competitive accuracy on general multimodal understanding tasks, and substantially reduces hallucinations, highlighting the robustness and reliability introduced by SAIL-RL.
 Together, these contributions establish SAIL-RL as a principled post-training framework that strengthens both the quality and adaptivity of reasoning in MLLMs.